-1. The proposals in this report are consistent with Council priorities and in particular they ensure that effective use is made of the Council's resources to ensure a sustainable financial position and support of the framework for achieving the Council's new strategic approach 'Making Gateshead a Place Where Everyone Thrives'.
-The Council recognises there are huge financial pressures on not just council resources, but those of partners, local businesses and residents.
-This requires the Council's decision-making to be policy and priority led and driven.
+1. The proposals in this report are consistent with Council priorities and in particular they ensure that effective use is made of the Council's resources to ensure a sustainable financial position.
+The effective management of resources supports the Council's strategic approach 'Making Gateshead a Place Where Everyone Thrives'.